-Citibank (South Dakota), National Association, or "Citibank SD."
-SLC will delegate some of its servicing obligations under the servicing agreement to Citibank SD pursuant to a subservicing agreement.
+Citibank (South Dakota), National Association.
+SLC will delegate some of its servicing obligations under the servicing agreement to Citibank (South Dakota) pursuant to a subservicing agreement.
 SLC will compensate the subservicer out of its own funds.
 See "Additional Information Concerning Other Principal Parties-Sub-servicer" in this prospectus supplement.